catsymptote/Salsa_cryptanalysis/README.md

 ### Exclude slow tests, include durations and clear before
 > clear ; python -m pytest --without-integration --without-slow-integration --durations=5

+### In case of slow tests
+If pytest is not collecting the tests, then add `tests` after `python -m pytest`.
+This is due to pytest searching through a large amount of folders.

 Uses [pytest-integration](https://pypi.org/project/pytest-integration/) to exclude integration and slow tests.